saleejkuruniyan/tinify/README.md

   - `201 Created`: When a new short URL is created
   - `200 OK`: When the URL already exists
   - `400 Bad Request`: If the URL is invalid or missing
+  - `429 Too Many Requests`: If the rate limit is exceeded

 ### 2. Redirect to Long URL
 - **URL:** `/<short_code>`